Wolf and wolf-dog hybrid ownership by private citizens has long been a contentious issue in the United States.

 Many breeders who deal in wolf hybrids promote the ‘wolf content’ of the pups and even set their prices according to the ‘amount of wolf blood’ in the litter.
 This is not based on sound biology or genetics.

 When one breeds a dog with a wolf, the offspring will inherit a set of genes from each parent, and are indeed 50/50 – that is, one-half dog and one-half wolf.
-However, when these animals are bred with other 50/50 hybrids, there is no way to calculate or manipulate which genes are passed to the offspring.
-As a result, these offspring may inherit a majority of dog genes from both parents and would therefore be predominantly dog – both physically and behaviorally.
-Or conversely, they could be predominantly wolf, or any variation or combination in between.
+However, when these animals are backcrossed with other wolves, dogs, or hybrids there is no way to calculate or manipulate which genes are passed to any individual offspring.
+Often breeders believe, for example, that a 50 x 50 hybrid backcrossed with a 100% wolf would yield an offspring that is 75% wolf.
+However, that would only be an AVERAGE amount of wolf in a large number of backcrosses.
+Any INDIVIDUAL animal might inherit all of the dog genes from the hybrid and be 50 x 50 – both physically and behaviorally.
+Or conversely, any individual could be predominantly wolf, or any variation or combination in between.
 The ideal wolf hybrid would be one that looks like a wolf and behaves like a dog, but unfortunately, many times one ends up with an animal that looks like a dog and has the perceived “obstinate” nature of a wolf.

 Legal Aspects of Wolf Hybrid Ownership